JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

 - **DONE.** ~~Delete the `browser_tab_notes.md` file.~~

-- Do these four things together and in sequence:
+- Do these six things together and in sequence:

+  - Create backups of the `fullstack_cleanup` branch and the `fullstack` branches.

-  - merge the `back_end_express` branch into the `fullstack` branch.
+  - merge the `fullstack_cleanup` branch into the `fullstack` branch.

+  - redeploy the frontend AND the backend. from the `fullstack` branch.

   - Remove the `./jamiebort.github.io/backend/npm_yarn_config_files/` directory.